 Each time a new ICE candidate is found, the ICE Agent updates the PeerConnection object and calls its onicecandidate callback function, in the example above onIceCandidate (cf. Loreto & Romano 2014, p.
 117).

 For this ICE candidate negotiation process, a server is always needed.
 Its sole purpose, however, is to relay the ICE candidate messages from one peer to another.
-The whole process is illustrated in the figure below (cf. Loreto & Romano 2014, p.
+The whole process is illustrated in Figure 4 (cf. Loreto & Romano 2014, p.
 118).

 Figure 4: ICE candidate negotiation process